-VER - Returns the version of the Boot Loader.
+- VER Returns the version of the Boot Loader.
 NOTE: This command is specific to the boot loader only.
-It should not be confused with the VER command in the application.

-FDISK - Formats the SD Flash to all 0's.
-NOTE: This command is available in the boot loader only.

-LIST IP - Returns the settings of the IP group.
-This command is explained in detail in the software manual.

-SET <parameter> - Set the indicated parameter.

-IPADD <IP address> - Sets the IP address of the enclosure.
-If the IPADD is changed, the power must be cycled to take effect.

-SUBNET <mask> - Sets the subnet address of the enclosure.
-If the SUBNET is changed, the power must be cycled to take effect.

-MAC <MAC address> - Sets the MAC address for the enclosure.
-If the MAC is changed, the power must be cycled to take effect.

-LOGIN <user name> - Sets the user name for FTP login.
-PASSWORD <password> - Sets the password associated for LOGIN.

-LOGIN1 <user name> - Sets the user name 1 for FTP login.

-PASSWORD1 <password> Sets the password associated for LOGIN name1.

-LOGINNAS <name> - Sets the name for login to the NAS.

-The boot loader does not access the NAS (Network

-Attached Storage) device.
-This is a place holder in this group for compatibility with the IP group in the applicaassociated with LOGINNAS name.
+It should not be confused with the VER command in the application. - FDISK Formats the SD Flash to all 0's.
+NOTE: This command is available in the boot loader only. - LIST IP Returns the settings of the IP group.
+This command is explained in detail in the software manual. - SET <parameter> Set the indicated parameter. - IPADD <IP address> Sets the IP address of the enclosure.
+If the IPADD is changed, the power must be cycled to take effect. - SUBNET <mask> Sets the subnet address of the enclosure.
+If the SUBNET is changed, the power must be cycled to take effect. - MAC <MAC address> Sets the MAC address for the enclosure.
+If the MAC is changed, the power must be cycled to take effect. - LOGIN <user name> Sets the user name for FTP login. - PASSWORD <password> Sets the password associated for LOGIN. - LOGIN1 <user name> Sets the user name 1 for FTP login. - PASSWORD1 <password> Sets the password associated for LOGIN name1. - LOGINNAS <name> Sets the name for login to the NAS.
+The boot loader does not access the NAS (Network Attached Storage) device.
+This is a place holder in this group for compatibility with the IP group in the application.